 Hallstatt is known for its production of salt, dating back to prehistoric times, and gave its name to the Hallstatt culture.
 Salt mining has largely fueled the Hallstatt economy for many years, but today tourism is a huge component to the thriving town.

-It is a UNESCO World Heritage region.
-You can explore the village of Hallstatt, the oldest saltmine of the world, the fantastic ice cave or the great mammut cave.
+The village of Hallstatt is a UNESCO World Heritage site.
+You can explore the oldest saltmine of the world with a subterranean lake, the fantastic ice cave or the great mammut cave.

 Take a short walk from the market square to take your very own snapshot of one of the most photographed points in the world.
 Capture the delightful houses built into the mountain, the glass-like lake, and the amazing mountains in the background.
 For more beautiful shots, take a nature walk through the Echerntal trail and discover landscapes that have attracted mountain climbers, explorers, romantic poets, and painters.